Arrata-TTRPG/Arrata-TTRPG/src/sections/dice.typ

 infinitely, although the probability of that is essentially impossible.

 To denote a roll as exploding, add an exclamation point, $!$, to the front.
-Here are a few examples, not that they are summed to show how the value of the exploded dice affected the outcome:
+Here are a few examples, note that they are summed to show how the value of the exploded dice affected the outcome:

 #slantedColorbox(